Olex2/Olex2Manual/commands/azoom.md

 >A % [atoms]

->B Changes the radii of all/given atoms, the change is given in percents.
+>B Changes the radii of all/given atoms, the change is given as a percentage.